An American switching layout in TT

 The lighting is a self-adhesive LED strip fixed to a removable wooden frame attached to the layout’s side panels.

-The road vehicles are via Shapeways: a Ford Thunderbird and a Ford Ranchero from Madaboutcars and a Mack truck from Stony Smith Designs.
+Three of the road vehicles are via Shapeways: a Ford Thunderbird and a Ford Ranchero from Madaboutcars and a Mack truck from Stony Smith Designs.

 All the US autos which Madaboutcars featured on the Shapeways website came in pairs but when I explained I only wanted two, both different, they changed the design to accommodate me.
 The world of 3D printing has been a revelation.